eu-digital-identity-wallet/av-doc-technical-specification/docs/annexes/annex-A/annex-A-av-profile.md

 - The DCQL query and response as defined in Section 6 of [OID4VP] MUST be used

+#### Request Authentication
+Request authentication is not required and therefore is out of scope of this profile

 ## A.6.
 Crypto Suites